adinrh/Online-Shoppers-Purchasing-Intention/README.md

 Image 3: ![imgs/cm_GridSearch.png](imgs/cm_GridSearch.png)

-We then tried uisng Tpot to automate the model selection and hyperparameters, and Dask for paralleling the training jobs to gain time
+We then tried using Tpot to automate the model selection and hyperparameters, and Dask for paralleling the training jobs to gain time

 Image 4: ![imgs/dask_gui.png](imgs/dask_gui.png)

 Image 5: ![imgs/cm_TeaPot.png](imgs/cm_TeaPot.png)

+Task 2: Generate user-bahavior clusters based on the purchasing behavior data for the complete dataset.

 We generated user-bahavior clusters based on the purchasing behavior data for the complete dataset and selected only that > 0.025 in correlation.